Lionsberg/lionsberg-wiki/Lionsberg Constitution.md

 -   Description of the function of servant leadership
 - Description of the system for leadership development and succession planning within Lionsberg

-29. Sustainability and Resource Management

--   Description of the system for sustainability and resource management within Lionsberg
-- Description of the system for sustainability and resource management of the natural environment

-30. Mechanisms For Change

-- Statement on the intent of the system to elevate and transform itself over time
-- Process of amending the Lionsberg Constitution
-- Impossibility of altering the Spirit
-- Difficulty of altering articulated principles and values
-- Ease of improving
-- Process for maintaining alignment with the central guiding Spirit

 31. Additional Provisions For The Effective and Sustainable Operation of Lionsberg as a Global Community

-32. Conclusion

--   -   Summary of the Lionsberg System and its Constitution
--   Call to action for individuals and organizations to join and support Lionsberg in building a more truthful, loving, just, wise, and good world for all people.